 o Funder: $35,000 provided by Province of Manitoba, Department of Cultural Affairs and Historical Resources

 • Major renovations and addition: by August 1990

 o Major funder: Public Schools Finance Board

 Laura Secord (1775 - 1868)

-In the following weeks the Americans gained a footing in Canada, and early in June, 1813, the Secords were forced to allow a number of Americans to be billeted at their home.
-One night in January, 1813 Mrs. Secord overheard them making plans.
+In the following weeks, the Americans gained a footing in Canada, and early in June 1813, the Secords were forced to allow a number of Americans to be billeted at their home.
+One night, Mrs. Secord overheard them making plans.
 She heard the words “Fitzgibbon” and “Beaver Dam”.